BowangLan/htms/README.md

 ## Getting Started

-htms lets you specify common web scraping tasks in HTML.
+HTMS lets you specify common web scraping tasks in HTML.
 To run an htms HTML file therefore is to run web scraping tasks described inside the HTML file.

 Command for running an htms HTML file: